JenniferMcCl/Agri-Timeseries-Generator/README.md

 For each geosjon a subfolder is created for the time series when executed.

+Timeseries can be created for either Polygons or Points.
+For each case the FROM_POINT Macro from the FieldSeriesCreator class must be set to match the type of the given geojsons.
+Furthermore the POINT_BB macro can be set to a value defining the size of a bounding box that will be created around the given points.

 ## Required Python Packages

 The Python packages/versions required to run this app are following: